 If you could have dinner with anyone, who would it be, and why?

 Dietrich Bonhoeffer.
-A deep thinker, lived through a hard time (World War II), and did it all honorably, which was hard living in Germany under Hitler’s reign.
+He was a deep thinker, lived through a hard time (World War II), and did it all honorably, which was hard living in Germany under Hitler’s reign.
 There is much that he could teach anyone and I would love to learn it.

 What do you most look forward to this upcoming wedding season?